vinceimbat/vinceimbat/content/literature/nightingalingale by mod.md

 Too many combinations for the stories and photos.
 So I'm forcing myself to choose a "complete" sequence by the end of tomorrow.
 (By no means final.)

+But the stories — so many of so many people.
+I love it.
+It's a book about people, though almost no photos of people!
+I'm OK with this.

+I can sit for hours in this room shifting pieces around.
+But it's really when you say: Hey, you've got ten minutes to fit these five stories and ten photos in somewhere, that real work gets done.
+Decisions are made, some semblance of progress.

+I went back through my discard pile of photos (it is _huge_) and ended up pulling out a small stack.
+I like this.
+I feel kinder, looking back now.
+Perhaps channeling a little Paul.
+I can remember almost every photo, the moment I pressed the shutter, why I pressed it then, what I felt, what happened in the seconds before and after.